suresh-chandran/Themes/README.md

 # Themes
-Setting themes to Android app.
+A sample android application to demonstrate about how to set themes to the app using styles.